openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.22
+- Improved UI for setting a BIP39 passphrase
+- New coins: Clams, GCRcoin, Dogecoindark

 New in version 1.5.21
 - Fixed memory leak when restoring a wallet
 - Fixed crash when adding a coin account with the wrong password in the exchange screen